Treknology Encyclopedia - E

 In other words, a typical example of a plot-driven device.

 In TNG: "Timescape" Geordi modifies armbands to shield the crew of the runabout against the temporal disturbance.

-EMH Acronym for Emergency Medical
+EMH Acronym for Emergency Medical Hologram, a

 holographic replacement for a starship's medical officer.
 The EMH

 is a combination of a projection and forcefields, like most

 objects created on the holodeck (VOY, "Star Trek: First

 Being a projection without substance, the EMH seems to be inferior to replicated holocharacters.
 However, this way he is able to change between an opaque and a transparent state whenever required.